Ukrainian President Volodymyr Zelensky to address Parliament

 Foreign Minister Marise Payne said on Tuesday the “catastrophic humanitarian toll” was rising in Ukraine following Russia’s “egregious” invasion last month but stopped short of labelling President Vladimir Putin a war criminal.

-When asked by Jacqui Lambie in question time if Mr Putin was a war criminal, Senator Payne agreed the targeting of civilians “indicate criminal behaviour” but stopped short of using the label.
+When asked by Jacqui Lambie in question time if Mr Putin was a war criminal, Senator Payne agreed the targeting of civilians “indicates criminal behaviour” but stopped short of using the label.

 “The Australian government has taken the strongest possible approach to our sanctions listing,” she responded.